theupdateframework/pep-maximum-security-model/README.rst

-In the minimum security model much of release process is handled in an automated fashion by online roles, but this simplified approach requires that cryptographic be stored on PyPI infrastructure.
-Cryptographic signing keys that are stored online are vulnerable to theft, and thus distributions that are signed by these keys can be easily forged if attackers compromised the server(s) that rely on these signing keys.
+In the minimum security model much of release process is handled in an automated fashion by online roles, but this simplified approach requires that cryptographic signing keys be stored on PyPI infrastructure.
+Unfortunately, cryptographic keys that are stored online are vulnerable to theft, and thus distributions that are signed by these keys can be easily forged if attackers compromised the server(s) that rely on these signing keys.
 The maximum security model is an extension to the minimum model that allows PyPI to survive a repository compromise and permit developers to sign for the distributions that they make available to PyPI users.

 Although the maximum security model provides additional protections while still supporting continuous delivery of distributions, it was postponed for several